-New World, one of the most anticipated blockbusters, is finally in beta.
+New World, one of the most anticipated blockbusters, is finally out.
 But when gamers try to get lost in this brand new MMO, they find themselves facing constant crashes at startup or in-game.
-Sometimes it prompts a Fatal Error, but in most cases there wasn’t any warning.
+Sometimes it prompts a Fatal Error, but in most cases there wasn’t any warning at all.

 If you happen to be one of them, don’t worry.
 Here’re some working fixes that could bring back your game without frying your graphics card.

 You might not need to try them all.
 Simply work your way down until you find the one that does the charm.